 Promotes positive interactions with other dogs

 Socializing your puppy with other dogs helps them learn proper canine communication and behavior.
 Through positive interactions with well-behaved dogs, your puppy will develop their social skills and learn how to play and interact appropriately.
-This will set the foundation for and positive relationships with other dogs throughout their lives.
+This will set the foundation for healthy and positive relationships with other dogs throughout their lives.

 Increases resilience and adaptability